Dankdar/laravel-vue-spa/README.md

 ## Laravel Fortify Vue SPA

 A simple and clean boilerplate to start a new SPA project with authentication and more features from fortify.
-Its like the little sister of Jetstream, but as SPA.
+Its like a little sister of Jetstream, but as a SPA.
 This boilerplate uses the following tools:

 - [Laravel 9.x](https://github.com/laravel/laravel)
 - [Laravel Sanctum](https://laravel.com/docs/9.x/sanctum)